 ASBMB has maintained an active public affairs program since 1985.
-The society's public affairs and advocacy efforts are overseen by the Public Affairs Advisory Committee (PAAC), which monitors and responds to all matters political social and philosophical relating to the government's role in the practice of modern science In accordance with ASBMB bylaws, the PAAC manages the relationship of the society to the general public and serves and advises the society leadership on issues in which the membership has an interest.
-The PAAC also oversees the society's Public Affairs Office and sets the agenda for activities, works to publicize the society's views, and sponsors relevant events.
+The society's public affairs and advocacy efforts are overseen by the Public Affairs Advisory Committee (PAAC), which monitors and responds to all matters political, social and philosophical relating to the government's role in the practice of modern science.
+The PAAC manages the relationship of the society to the general public and serves and advises the society leadership on issues in which the membership has an interest.
+The PAAC also oversees the society's Public Affairs office and sets the agenda for activities, works to publicize the society's views and sponsors relevant events.

 Public Affairs Activities

 The society's current public affairs activities include:

 - Capitol Hill visits by members of the PAAC and other members of the society.